 Throughout the cleaning product life cycle, ranking of performance is an important type of assessment.
 It is also a type of assessment that can be quite time-consuming.
 With the right approach, however, it is possible to evaluate and rank the product performance in less than one hour.
 Here we tell you how.

-A faster way to rank the performance is to run the wash step and the result assessment at the same time, rather than in sequence.
-This can be done with real-time surface analysis methods.
-This means that in the cleaning step, when the soil is exposed to the cleaning agent, the real-time measurement equipment will not only clean the surface, but it will also measure the soil removal.
-Combining the wash step and result analysis, makes the assessment less time-consuming than if the steps had been executed one at a time.
+A drawback with many of the analysis methods that are traditionally used to assess cleaning product performance is that they are quite time-consuming.
+Typically, these methods are based on before-and-after comparison, i.e., the level of surface soiling is compared before and after the wash step where the surface is exposed to detergent solution.
+A faster way to rank the product performance is to run the wash step and the result assessment at the same time, rather than in sequence.
+This can be done with real-time surface analysis methods which measure the soil removal when the soil is exposed to the cleaning agent.
+Combining the wash step and result analysis makes the assessment less time-consuming than if the steps had been executed one at a time.

 Figure 1.
-The graph shows the cleaning profile of a detergent candidate.
+(Bottom) From left to right, a schematic illustration of a soiled QSense sensor which is exposed to the cleaning solution to be evaluated.
+The illustrations show how detergent penetrates the soil, which then swells and dissolves.
+In the illustration to the very right, the soil has been completely removed, leaving a clean sensor surface.
+(Top) The graph shows the cleaning profile of the detergent that is analyzed.
+The mass changes as a function of time reflect dynamic changes of the soil status and reveal the soil swelling, dissolution, and removal.
 Measuring the mass changes, the cleaning product performance can be assessed and compared with other candidates already during the wash step.
 The performance ranking is then obtained via the cleaning profile performance score.

-Overall, a typical measurement setup, execution, and ranking assessment takes less than one hour.
+Traditional methods used for cleaning product performance assessment are typically based on before-and-after comparisons and the assessment can be quite time-consuming.
+Using a time-resolved analysis method, such as QSense QCM-D, where the cleaning step and the data capture are performed simultaneously, the total assessment time can be shortened.
+A typical measurement setup, execution, and ranking assessment using QSense technology and cleaning profile analysis typically takes less than one hour.
 As the soil removal data is displayed in real time, an indication of the performance can be obtained already during the measurement.

 Download the guide to read more about the detergent product performance evaluation and the cleaning profile analysis.